iotaledger/wallet.rs/documentation/docs/libraries/rust/getting_started.md

  _Rust_ and _Cargo_ are required to use wallet.rs.
 You can find installation instructions in the [Rust documentation](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-We recommend you update _Rust_ to the latest stable version [rustup update stable](https://github.com/rust-lang/rustup.rs#keeping-rust-up-to-date).
+We recommend you update _Rust_ to the [latest stable version](https://github.com/rust-lang/rustup.rs#keeping-rust-up-to-date).
 The nightly version should be fine, but there is a chance some changes are not compatible.

 [_no_std_](https://docs.rust-embedded.org/book/intro/no-std.html) is not currently supported, but we are working on it, and we will provide it as a feature once the new implementation is ready.

 ### Dependencies

- [_cmake_](https://cmake.org/documentation/) and [_openssl_](https://www.openssl.org/docs/) are required.
-In order to run the build process successfully using Cargo you may need install additional build tools on your system.
+ _cmake_](https://cmake.org/documentation/) and [_openssl_](https://www.openssl.org/docs/) are required to run Rust.
+To run the build process successfully using Cargo, you may need install additional build tools onto your system.

 ### Windows

- _cmake_ can be downloaded from the [official cmake website](https://cmake.org/download/).
+You can download _cmake_ from the [official cmake website](https://cmake.org/download/).
- _openssl_ can be installed with [vcpkg](https://github.com/microsoft/vcpkg) or [chocolatey](https://chocolatey.org/).
+You can install _openssl_ with [vcpkg](https://github.com/microsoft/vcpkg) or [chocolatey](https://chocolatey.org/).

 - Installing _openssl_ with _vcpkg_ :